tuhh-softsec/LLMSecEval/Code Generation/README.md

 # JSON Formats
 ## Input Format of Multi Prompts
 The Multiprompt Feature creates completions via the GPT-3 model.
 It was used to create code snippets from natural language descriptions.
-The input json files should contain the following information:
+The input json should contain a json array containing entries for each prompt.
+Each prompt should contain at least the following information:
-+ *text* : the natural language description of the code to be generated
++ *Modified Prompt* : the natural language description of the code to be generated
-+ *language* : the programming language the code should be generated in (currently supported: Java, C, Python, C++, Javascript)
++ *Language* : the programming language the code should be generated in (currently supported: Java, C, Python, C++, Javascript)
-+ *name* (optional) : name of the file to be generated
++ *Filename* (optional) : name of the file to be generated (may include directories)

 ## Output Format of Scenario Translation
 The Scenario Translation Feature creates completions via the Codex model.
 It was used to natural language descriptions from code snippets.